pissandshittium/pissandshittium/CODE_OF_CONDUCT.md

  * disrespectful and unkind;
  * about random shit;
- * about the individuals involved, the the features and bugs.
+ * about the individuals involved, not the features and code.

 ## Be disrespectful and unconstructive.